Extended State Space for describing renormalized Fock spaces in QFT: Dressing on the ESS

-\subsection{Bosonic dressing $ W_y(\varphi) $}
+\subsection{Bosonic Dressing $ W_y(\varphi) $}

-First, let us consider the simple case where only bosons are present, i.e., $ \Psi \in \sF_y $.
-The momentum space representation of the bosonic creation and annihilation operators $ a,a^\dagger $ over a function $ v \in \cH_1 $ is given by
+The upcoming proofs are based on some well-known facts about coherent states, where only bosons are present, i.e., $ \Psi_y \in \sF_y $.
+The momentum space representation of the bosonic creation and annihilation operators $ a^\dagger(v), a(v) $ with form factor $ v \in \fh $ given by